DidjaRedo/ts-utils/docs/ts-utils.converters.field.md

 ## Remarks

-The resulting [Converter](./ts-utils.converter.md) returns [Success](./ts-utils.success.md) with the converted value of the correpsonding object property if the field exists and can be converted.
+The resulting [Converter](./ts-utils.converter.md) returns [Success](./ts-utils.success.md) with the converted value of the corresponding object property if the field exists and can be converted.
 Returns [Failure](./ts-utils.failure.md) with an error message otherwise.